-After 20 years working in nonprofit food advocacy, focusing on raising awareness and helping create a healthy, sustainable food system for all, I’ve expanded my focus to align with the changing face of sustainability and whole health, as well as to bring more depth and awe into my work.
+After 23 years working in nonprofit food advocacy, focusing on raising awareness and helping create a healthy, sustainable food system for all, I’ve expanded my focus to align with the changing face of sustainability and whole health, as well as to bring more depth and awe into my work.

-The intent of the work is the same – to develop and implement marketing and communications programs; organize and host both large and small events; and undertake various strategies to help maximize health of body, mind and spirit.
+The intent of the work is the same – to develop and implement marketing and communications programs; organize and host both large and small events; and undertake various strategies to help maximize health of body, mind and spirit – for everyone.

 This includes a healthy, safe, delicious, fair food system for all.
-Whole Healthy Group works with for profits and nonprofits.
+Whole Healthy Group LLC works with for profits and nonprofits.
 More and more companies, and especially startups, understand that consumers want whole health, as well as transparency and authenticity from the companies they buy from.

 We help you make this happen.

--- Diane Hatz, Founder & CEO
+— Diane Hatz, CEO & Founder

 Diane Hatz is a social entrepreneur and creative changemaker working to build a more healthful, sustainable, equitable world, with a focus on food and farming.

 As CEO & founder of Whole Healthy Group LLC, Diane consults and develops creative projects to motivate people to take action to create a better world.
 She helps individuals, companies and organizations strategize, raise awareness and educate others through planning and hosting events as well as developing and implementing various marketing and social impact campaigns.
 In 2018-2019, she was an Impact Producer at Participant, the film company behind Food, Inc.